2017–18 Port Vale F.C. season: EFL League Two

-Despite being unable to prevent relegation as caretaker-manager the previous season, Michael Brown was confirmed as the club's new permanent manager in May 2017; incumbent assistants David "Ned" Kelly and Chris Morgan also retained their positions, as did chief scout Darren Wrack.
+Despite being unable to prevent relegation as caretaker manager the previous season, Michael Brown was confirmed as the club's new permanent manager in May 2017; incumbent assistants David "Ned" Kelly and Chris Morgan also retained their positions, as did chief scout Darren Wrack.
 Brown said that the budget available left him with "a good chance of gaining promotion".
 His first summer signing was former two-time Player of the Year Tom Pope on a free transfer after he managed to secure his release from Bury.
 He made his second signing four weeks later, goalkeeper Rob Lainton, who also arrived on a free transfer from Bury.
-Also arriving were Colombian winger Cristian Montaño, released from Bristol Rovers, and former Vale youth centre-back Joe Davis, on a free transfer from Fleetwood Town, and 22-year old Burton Albion goalkeeper Sam Hornby.
-These signings were quickly followed by the arrival of 19-year old Sheffield United left-back Graham Kelly.
-A third Bury player also arrived in the form of 34-year old centre-back Antony Kay, a veteran of over 600 professional matches.
-However Brown also revealed that defender Kjell Knops had picked up an infection in his knee and would miss the entire season after undergoing surgery.
+Also arriving were Colombian winger Cristian Montaño, released from Bristol Rovers, and former Vale youth team centre-back Joe Davis, on a free transfer from Fleetwood Town, and 22-year-old Burton Albion goalkeeper Sam Hornby.
+These signings were quickly followed by the arrival of 19-year-old Sheffield United left-back Graham Kelly.
+A third Bury player also arrived in the form of 34-year-old centre-back Antony Kay, a veteran of over 600 professional matches.
+However, Brown also revealed that defender Kjell Knops had picked up an infection in his knee and missed the entire season after undergoing surgery.

 Heading into July, Brown brought in target man striker Tyrone Barnett on a free transfer from AFC Wimbledon.
 He took on a wide variety of players on trial, including: Danny Green, Neal Eardley, Michael Tonge, Gavin Gunning, Billy Whitehouse, Tom Walker, Gaetan Lenoir, and Nicolas Guidicelli.
-He signed 19-year old Huddersfield Town striker Rekeil Pyke on a season-long loan.
+He signed 19-year-old Huddersfield Town striker Rekeil Pyke on a season-long loan.
 As last season's captain Ben Purkiss rejected a new contract offer, Brown signed right-back Lawrie Wilson on a free transfer from Bolton Wanderers to replace him.
 Having decided against signing one of the wingers on trial, Brown instead brought in Burton Albion's Marcus Harness on a season-long loan.
 On the same day that Barnett was revealed to have suffered a serious hamstring tear, the club announced that trialist centre-back Gavin Gunning had signed a contract of undisclosed-length.
-The day before the opening game of the season, Brown secured veteran trialist midfielder Michael Tonge to a one-year deal, and also brought in 21-year old winger Ben Whitfield on a half-season loan from A.F.C.
-Bournemouth.
+The day before the opening game of the season, Brown secured veteran trialist midfielder Michael Tonge to a one-year deal, and also brought in 21-year-old winger Ben Whitfield on a half-season loan from AFC Bournemouth.